anyaevostinar/anyaevostinar.github.io/classes/111-f24/final-project.md

 **The report is required!**
 Specifically, you will include a `README` file with your project submission, which will contain your report.
 A `README` file is a simple text file that describes your project in more detail.
-The `README` file should be named `README.txt`, and it should include the following:
+The `README` file should be named `README.txt`, and it should include the following in **clearly labeled sections**:

-* The name of your project.
-* Your names.
+1. Your names.
-* Whether your project is a game or a simulation.
-* The particular type of complexity that is represented in your program.
-Per the grading rubric below, your program must exhibit complexity in at least one of the following ways:
-    * Rich "AI" strategy in the case of a computer game.
-    * Rich and varied results in the case of a computer simulation.
-        * That is, the simulation results are quite different every time the program is run.
+2. The kind of game that you made
-* How to play the game (also describe the game rules) and/or how to run the simulation.
-This should include information such as what extra files, if any, are needed to run the program.
+4. How to play the game (also describe the game rules).
+    * This should include information such as what extra files, if any, are needed to run the program.
 (If your program requires extra files, such as images, please include these with your project submission.)
+3. How objects of your two classes meaningfully interact in your game
-* A brief description of any known bugs or issues with the program.
+5. A brief description of any known bugs or issues with the program.

 I recommend that you start working on your project as soon as I’ve signed off on your idea.
-Any revisions for the project are due March 13th at 6pm and no extensions are possible except through the Dean of Students office.
+Any revisions for the project are due Nov 25th at 8:30pm and no extensions are possible except through the Dean of Students office.
-You are encouraged to submit sooner than the deadline and I will be aiming to get feedback on early submissions before the deadline.
+You are encouraged to submit sooner than the deadline.

 You will submit your project and report through Gradescope.